BCDevOps/devops-platform-workshops/openshift-201/image-management.md

 ...<em>output omitted</em>...
 </pre>

 As you can see there are a few resources create with the `new-app` command.
 One is the `BuildConfig`.
 To see the `myapp` `BuildConfig`, select Administrator view in the console.
-Next, click on the `Builds -> BuildConfigs` item in the left menu then choose `myapp` and select `YAML` or run `oc get bc/myapp -o yaml`.
+Next, click on the `Builds -> BuildConfigs` item in the left menu then choose `myapp` and select `YAML` or run `oc -n [-dev] get bc/myapp -o yaml`.
 You should see something similar to the following:

 ![buildconfig](images/image-management/buildconfig.png)